LaurenKlein/dmdc_analysis/README.txt

-This repo details the use of DMDc for analyzing infant-caregiver dyadic interactions
+This repo includes code for applying DMDc to multimodal data.